Navigate through code by using the Visual Studio debugger

 Step through code and skip some functions

 You might not care about a function when you're debugging.
-Or might you know some code works, like well-tested library code.
+Or you might know some code works, like well-tested library code.
 You can use the following commands to skip code when you're code stepping.
 The functions still run, but the debugger skips over them.

 |Keyboard command||Debug menu command||Description|